 - Remote expanders and rack-mount expanders for Tesira cannot be used in this type of system, as TesiraFORTÉ DAN devices do not support AVB.

-- Setting up this system will require the use of Dante Controller software.
-This is a third-party software used for routing Dante audio flows on a network.
+- Setting up this system will require the use of Audinate's Dante Controller software.
+This is a third-party software used for routing Dante audio channels on a network.
 You can find a copy of the software here.

 Programming the Tesira layout file